 Kansas does not make a distinction between driving under the influence (DUI) and operating under the influence (OUI).
 If you have received a driving under the influence charge (DUI or OUI) in Kansas, we strongly advise you to see an attorney within ten (10) days of coming in contact with a police officer for driving under the influence.
 Most often you will have received a piece of paper known as a DC-27 form.
 Most driving under the influence incidents result in two separate and distinct cases.
 The first is a criminal case, which proceeds in a criminal court (Municipal Court or District Court).
 The second case is a civil action involving your driving privileges.
 The civil action is an administrative proceeding brought against your driving privileges which is heard by the Kansas Department of Revenue.
 The Administrative License Hearing proceedure is full of pitfalls and time limitations that someone who is not thoroughly familiar with the law can easily miss.
 You must make a proper demand for a driver's license hearing within fourteen (14) days of receiving the DC-27 form.
 You must pay a $50 fee at the time you request an administrative hearing.
-We normally recommend that the request include a demand for an "in person" hearing, with the officer being subpoenaed to testify.
+(The Kansas Supreme Court held this fee was Unconstitutional in a recent case) We normally recommend that the request include a demand for an "in person" hearing, with the officer being subpoenaed to testify.
 Failure to go through this process timely will, more than likely, result in some type of driver's license suspension.
 Driver license suspensions can range anywhere from thirty (30) days to one year with a subsequent restriction of driving only a motor vehicle equipped with an ignition interlock device for a period up to ten (10) years.
 Driving is a privilege under Kansas law not a right.
 You do not have a constitutional right to drive a vehicle.

 The cold reality is that a person who has refused the breath test or took the test and failed, even on his or her first offense, may lose his or her driving privileges completely for a year. ( A hardship license is available after 45 or 90 days in most cases) Consequently, you must do everything you can to make sure your rights are protected.
 You must take action even before your court date.
 If you wait until your court date to request a driver’s license hearing, the time for you to request a hearing may expire.
 The driver's license hearing process is highly technical in nature.
 Officers do make mistakes in the way they process paper work and conduct investigations.
 Those mistakes can result in someone keeping his or her license, when he or she might have otherwise lost the privilege to drive.
 The best way to ensure that you defend a case properly is to seek the advice of a qualified attorney as soon as possible after being stopped for driving under the influence.